'Rising Risk' examines threat posed to lower Manhattan by higher sea levels

 "Rising Risk" examines the efforts to protect this area.
 There are a wide range of options, from rethinking parks at the water's edge to redesigning buildings so they can keep working even if they flood.

-Watch "Rising Risk" hosted by Lee Goldberg, Saturday at 7 p.m. on ABC7.
-You can also watch the special at that time on our connected TV apps on Apple TV, Roku, Amazon Fire TV and Android TV.
+Part one of our four-part "Rising Risk" docuseries premieres on Friday, Sept 4, with a new episode dropping each subsequent Friday in September.
+Watch the docuseries on our connected TV apps on Apple TV, Roku, Amazon Fire TV and Android TV..

 'Rising Risk' examines threat posed to lower Manhattan by higher sea levels